ashish16052/Weather-App/README.md

 3)Insert API key in script.js

-Weather site is ready to use, Enter any city name: https://ashish16052.github.io/Weather-App/
+Weather site is ready to use, Enter any city name